Tuberculosis

 Ordering tuberculosis medication

-Order free medications for treating tuberculosis (latent tuberculosis infection or active tuberculosis).
-Call the Infectious Disease Program at 905-688-8248 ext.
+Order free medications for treating tuberculosis (latent tuberculosis infection or active tuberculosis) by calling the Infectious Disease Program at 905-688-8248 ext.
 7330 or fax a prescription to 905-682-6470.

 When faxing in a prescription, include the purpose and duration of treatment.

-Tuberculosis Diagnostic and Treatment Services for Uninsured Persons Program (TB-UP)
+Tuberculosis diagnostic and treatment services for Uninsured Persons Program (TB-UP)

 - Eligibility